 It is difficult to answer whether Wix’s compact approach or Yoast SEO’s detailed markup is better for SEO.

-But most will agree that SEO should have some level of blog post structured data rather than none.
+But most will agree that SEO should include some structured data for blog posts, rather than none.